edburns/blog-jekyll/_posts/2022-02-15-javaland-2022-picks.md

 My main job at Microsoft is to ensure Java EE application server workloads have a great home on Azure.
 I have seen irrefutable Azure revenue numbers that prove the Java EE app server is far from dead.
-I'm looking forward to an outside perspective from [Dirk Weil](https://twitter.com/dirkweil)on this same question.
+I'm looking forward to an outside perspective from [Dirk Weil](https://twitter.com/dirkweil) on this same question.

 #### 13:00 - 13:40 - Wintergarten - Die All-Stars der Software-Bugs – und was wir von ihnen lernen können